 Headings & Title:

-It may seem contradictory with respect to the modern standards, but still emails are archaic and therefore, you need to use traditional methods.
+It may seem contradictory with respect to modern standards, but still, emails are archaic and therefore, you need to use traditional methods.
 Using tables is the best way to make your email work perfectly across different email clients.
-GMail and Microsoft Outlook 2007 have poor support for direct positioning and floated elements.
+Gmail and Microsoft Outlook 2007 have poor support for direct positioning and floated elements.
 Nesting multiple tables within each other is an ideal solution.

-It is recommended to set static width for the table while creating draft of your email newsletter layout.
+It is recommended to set a static width for the table while creating a draft of your email newsletter layout.
 With so many resolutions out there, you cannot please everyone.
-In case, you do not have specific elements with fixed width, you can use width=’100%’ in your table.
-This allows content to fill whole width of email clients.
+In case, you do not have specific elements with a fixed width, you can use width=’100%’ in your table.
+This allows content to fill the whole width of email clients.

 Unless you are using responsive elements in the newsletter, you are supposed to size certain things that must be done in pixels.
 Percentage easily gets mixed with many software windows and webmail clients.
 Keeping the width 600px to a maximum is a good idea.
 If you disintegrate your email layout into 2 to 3 columns and write the size in pixels, then exposure becomes easier.

 You would like to incorporate some links in your email newsletter.
 These can be external links to the web pages or links that lead to the popular pages of your site.
 Moreover, many footers consist of unsubscribe links for the users to unsubscribe from the e-mailing process, but the thing is how you can organize these links into your design.
 It is good to offer just two or three link colors throughout the design.

 Certainly, readers would not always be able to or willing to see your email newsletter natively.
 Thus, providing another version on the web makes it easier.
 This process can be automated by including the plain text version.